 Early in my career as a clinical psychologist, I received an invitation to present a stress management seminar to 150 teachers at a local high school.
-Racing to the seminar location through a horrific traffic jam, shortly after hospitalizing a suicidal client in the middle of a 13-hour work day, while grieving the death of a close family member, I wreaked of stress.
-In fact, my level of stress appeared so obvious that several participants coldly advised me to manage my stress before offering advice to others on the topic.
+After racing to the seminar location through a horrific traffic jam, shortly after hospitalizing a suicidal client in the middle of a 13-hour workday while grieving the death of a close family member, I reeked of stress.
+In fact, my stress level appeared so evident that several participants coldly advised me to manage my stress before offering advice to others on the topic.
 Quite humbled, I affirmed, “Psychologist, De-stress thyself.”

-4. Manage MONEY.
 When tempted to buy something new, ask yourself, “Do I truly love it?
 Do I absolutely need it?”
-If the answer is “no”, then don’t buy it.
+If the answer to either question is “no”, then don’t buy it.
 All the rest is junk that clutters your space.
-Shopping is a quick fix for lifting mood, but spending a little time in nature or watching a good movie will do the trick just as well.
+Shopping is a quick fix for lifting your mood, but spending a little time in nature or watching a good movie will do the trick just as well.

-6. Nurture RELATIONSHIPS that make boost your mood and confidence.
+Focus on the relationships that boost your mood and confidence.
 Limit or avoid the ones that don’t.
-This is a tough one because most of us aim to be nice.
+This suggestion is challenging because most of us aim to be nice.
 However, there are times when relationships are too toxic to sustain.
 No matter what other people do, count on pets to be loyal and unconditionally loving.

-None of this new; none of this is magic.
-As I often say to myself, Psychologist, de-stress thyself, I know it takes practice, patience and discipline to follow these strategies.
-This is where support groups, therapy, good friends, journaling and reading can be a huge help.
+None of this is new; none of this is magic.
+As I often say to myself, Psychologist, de-stress thyself.
+I know it takes practice, patience, and discipline to follow these strategies.
+Support groups, therapy, good friends, journaling, and reading can be a huge help.
 When life deals blows that throw things off balance, it’s easy to sink back into old bad habits.
 When this happens, nurture yourself, figure out what you most need, and slowly move back on track to taking better care of yourself.

 Image is under license at Shutterstock.com.